CurveLane/Trustworthy-EEG/README.md

 ### 1. EEG + Trustworthy Papers

-These papers combine EEG-related tasks with trustworthy AI methods, including Dongrui Wu's work and others.
+These papers combine EEG-related tasks with trustworthy AI methods.
 They are categorized by their function:

 ---